Add DLP to Airtable with Nightfall’s developer platform

 Airtable has proven its staying power among tech unicorns as a customizable and collaborative project management platform that empowers users to track literally anything at work or at home.
 When the company announced its $185 million Series D funding in September, they generated a whole new round of buzzworthy headlines.
 For security leaders, this means that new requests for adding Airtable to tech stacks are likely on the way.

 Like many high-impact SaaS platforms, Airtable does not have native data loss prevention (DLP) built in.
 Working in real time with Airtable’s spreadsheets and databases can put an organization’s sensitive data at risk of exposure or loss.
 Don’t let the fear of missing data security dissuade you from adding the powerful and flexible Airtable to your productivity suite.
-Instead, start looking for ways to add DLP functionality to Airtable — namely, with the fully customizable Nightfall API platform.
+Instead, start looking for ways to add DLP functionality to Airtable — namely, with the fully customizable Nightfall developer platform.

 Here are four ways DLP makes a difference in securing data within Airtable, and why protecting this data is so important when introducing Airtable (or any new SaaS tool) into your tech stack.